Imaginatio/REL/README.md

 The `.r` method on any `RE` (sub)tree returns a compiled `scala.util.matching.Regex`.
 The `.toString` method returns the source pattern (equivalent to `.r.toString`, so the pattern is verified).

 For other regex flavors, a translation mechanism is provided: you may subclass `Flavor`, which exposes a `.express(re: RE)` method, returning a `Tuple[String, List[String]]`.
-The first element is the translated regex string, the second is a list of the group names (in order of appearance).
+The first element is the translated regex string, the second is a list of the group names (in order of appearance), allowing you to perform a mapping to capturing group indexes (like Scala does) if needed.
 A subclass of `Flavor` should override `.translate(re: RE)`, using pattern matching to recursively translate Java regex subtree with matching subtree in the destination regex Flavor.
 It should call `super.translate` in the default case to ensure proper recusion.

 An example of translation into [.NET-flavored regex](http://www.regular-expressions.info/dotnet.html) is provided ([`DotNETFlavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETFlavor.scala)), that